The Keele Law Review is an online, open-access, peer-reviewed, general law journal, published by the School of Law, Keele University.

 The KLR is committed to high-quality research and free access to knowledge.

-The KLR applies an open-access policy, to enhance academic inclusion, diversity and accessibility.
+The KLR applies an open-access policy, to enhance academic inclusion, diversity, and accessibility.
 This policy reflects the Law School’s emphasis on building an inclusive legal community.

 The Law School hosts five research clusters, all representing particular areas of strength: Social Justice and Human Rights; International and European Law; Ethics, Health and Social Care; Gender, Sexuality and the Law; and Legal Education Innovation and Practice.